 (1) Administrative Support

-We continue to participate in the King County EMS Purchasing Program.
-This saves an average of 30% over catalog pricing, saving the department $27,908.63 in 2011.
+We continue to participate in the King County EMS Purchasing Program which saves Puget Sound Fire an average of 30% over catalog pricing.
 The Logistics unit founded and participates in the Puget Sound Logistics Group.
-This regional group, involving seven (7) departments, completed a major wear test of firefighter turnout gear in 2011, allowing us to realize a savings of $500 per set of bunker gear.
+This regional group, involving seven (7) departments, completed a major wear test of firefighter turnout gear, allowing us to realize a savings of $500 per set of bunker gear.

 A little neglect may breed mischief: for want of a nail the shoe was lost; for want of a shoe the horse was lost; and for want of a horse the rider was lost. – Benjamin Franklin